lambdaclass/lambda_little_distributed_systems_handbook/README.md

 - Only a value that has been proposed may be chosen.
 - Only a single value is chosen, and
 - A process never learns that a value has been chosen unless it actually has been.
-The goal of liveness is to ensure that some propsoed value i eventuallly choen and, if a vaue has been chosen, then a process can eventually learn the value.
+The goal of liveness is to ensure that some proposed value i eventually chosen and, if a value has been chosen, then a process can eventually learn the value.

 ### A.2.4 - The Byzantine Generals Problem
 The Byzantine Generals Problem refers to the difficulties that decentralized systems have to reach consensus or agreement in the decision-making of some specific action.
 The difficult part comes because the party doesn't expect a central member who knows all the participants and sends and receives all the communications between them.